Subdivision 1. Required inspection.

 electrical maintenance work only as defined by board rule;

-(2) when owned or leased, and operated and maintained by any electrical, communications,
+(2) when owned or leased, and operated and maintained by any electric, communications,

 or railway utility, cable communications company as defined in section